 - Tell three people you find attractive that you find them attractive.

 - Recite a poem on the subway platform.

 - Buy an item you find embarrassing, then cancel the purchase saying you do not have enough money.

 - Walk into a store and call a friend’s name loud as if you were looking for her or him.

-- Avoiding situations in which you may be embarrassed is harmful on the long run, as this maintains and amplifies your fear.
+- Avoiding situations where you may feel embarrassed is detrimental in the long run, as this maintains and amplifies your fear.

-- Voluntarily seeking exposure to the feelings of embarrassment and shame can significantly reduce your social anxiety.
+- Voluntarily seeking exposure to feelings of embarrassment and shame can significantly reduce your social anxiety.